-This device is restricted to indoor use when operating in the 5.15 to 5.25 GHz frequency band.
+This device is restricted to indoor use due to its operation in the 5.15 to 5.25 GHz frequency range to reduce the potential for harmful interference to cochannel Mobile Satellite systems.

 Cet appareil doit être utilisé à l'intérieur.